 Dry needling is a specialized treatment technique used at Physiotherapy Centre Bendigo for the treatment of a wide range of musculoskeletal injuries and problems.

 The technique involves using fine acupuncture needles to needle specifically into or over muscle trigger points, tendons, ligaments and fascia.
-It works to release the myofascial trigger point and activate the healing process, resulting in pain relief and restoration of healthy tissue physiology.
+It works to release the myofascial trigger point, altering the tissue physiology of the effected muscles.
 Dry Needling may also be used by following the pathway of the nervous system throughout the body and impacting the brain’s perception of pain.

-The technique requires a deep understanding of the relationship between how a muscle works and the components they are made up of.
+Dry needling requires a deep understanding of the relationship between how a muscle works and the components they are made up of.
 Muscle fibres, connective tissue and nerves all play a role in correct muscular contraction and therefore how a body moves.
-Physiotherapists at Physiotherapy Centre Bendigo are highly trained and experienced in Dry Needling techniques.
+Physiotherapists at Physiotherapy Centre Bendigo are highly trained and experienced in Dry Needling techniques

 Dry Needling vs Acupuncture